 What challenges have you faced this year in your efforts to meet the target?
 How do these compare to the challenges experienced in the previous year?

-The Company has not encountered many challenges in meeting the public sector target however one area which has limited the number of apprenticeships which can be offered is the 20% off the job training for certain apprenticeships which do not require a day release format.
+Another area which still limits the number of apprenticeships which can be offered is the 20% off the job training for certain apprenticeships which do not require a day release format.

 There are concerns which have been raised about the impact on productivity within services to enable 20% off the job training and this also reduces the number of employees within teams who can undertake apprenticeships at the same time especially in small very teams.

-Also the cost of the new construction standards are significantly higher than the previous frameworks and this will have an impact on how many apprentices the company can take in future years without additional funding into the levy.
+Also, the cost of the new construction standards are significantly higher than the previous frameworks and this has impacted on how many apprentices the company can take without additional funding into the levy.